Tesla Universal Wall Connector Review

 Tesla Universal Wall Connector 48A Hardwire Wiring Diagram (60A Circuit Breaker)

 This diagram depicts the installation of the Tesla Universal Wall Connector on a 60A circuit, with a 48A continuous load (80% of the circuit’s capacity).
-This configuration provides an 11.4 kW output, designed for ultra-fast home EV charging.
+This configuration delivers 11.4 kW of output, designed for ultra-fast home EV charging.

 Tesla Universal Wall Connector 40A Hardwire Wiring Diagram (50A Circuit Breaker)